neptuwunium/Knit/README.md

 ⚠️ Big Endian files, while supported are completely untested.

-⚠️ Oodle0 and BitKnit1 compression codecs are supported in theory but untested.
+⚠️ BitKnit1 compression codecs are supported in theory but untested.

 ⚠️ The Bink0 and Bink1 Texture Codecs are not supported, but planned.